Top Ten Tips to Improve Your Internet Radio Station

 2. Enable HTTPS / SSL Streaming

 SSL streaming has quickly become a necessity due to the fact that Chrome and the other major browsers no longer permit or support mixed content.
-For example, HTTP streaming links will not play on HTTPS pages.
+For example, HTTP streaming links will NOT play on HTTPS pages, period.
 Mixed content can also cause unwanted browser warnings and disable the green lock icon in the browser’s address bar.
 Meanwhile, enabling HTTPS / SSL streaming will satisfy a larger audience and meet modern standards.

-While all you really need is a PC and the Winamp DSP plugin to get started, investing in the best gear, such as mics, mixing boards, sound cards, and headphones can make a big difference from a production standpoint.
-Keep the following tips in mind when selecting equipment.
+While all you really need is a PC and encoder to start an Internet radio station, investing in the best gear, such as mics, mixing boards, sound cards, and headphones can make a big difference from a production standpoint.
+Keep the following in mind when selecting equipment.

 • Share: